FatimaAhmadinejad/MyShop/README.md

 ---
 ### 🎯 Project Motivation
 This project was built as a portfolio-ready, real-world system to demonstrate:

-Practical full-stack architecture decisions
+- Practical full-stack architecture decisions

-Clean separation between application logic and machine learning logic
+- Clean separation between application logic and machine learning logic

-Scalable backend and microservice design
+- Scalable backend and microservice design

-Production-aware deployment considerations
+- Production-aware deployment considerations

-### UI/UX Design:
+### 🎨 UI/UX Design
 Designed from scratch to connect the digital platform with the warmth of the real world, creating a more engaging and human-centered shopping experience.
 ---
 📄 **Full Project Documentation (PDF)**: [Download](./Document.pdf)